 Adjusting calibration equipment

 The next requirement is related to adjusting or re-adjusting measuring equipment.
-Measuring equipment must sometimes be adjusted in order to perform properly or meet calibration standards.
+Measuring equipment must sometimes be adjusted to perform properly or meet calibration standards.

 If equipment does need to be adjusted, the adjustments should be recorded.
 That way, the organization can demonstrate that the adjustments were done to specified procedures, and show the effect of the adjustments on the equipment.
 Sometimes the device requiring adjustments will have been found out-of-calibration, which we will discuss later in this article.